 News & Events

-Your chance in January 2014 to experience what it is like to be an undergraduate student at Robert Gordon University.
-Registration will open soon.
+Your chance in April 2014 to experience what it is like to be an undergraduate student at Robert Gordon University.

 The School of Nursing & Midwifery have built an outstanding reputation for producing patient focused, capable and highly employable graduates who have the skills and professionalism required to succeed.